nichotieno/vspt/README.md

 # StockSim

-A full-stack simulated stock trading web application built with Next.js, Tailwind CSS, and the Finnhub.io API.
+A full-stack simulated stock trading web application built with Next.js, Tailwind CSS, Genkit, and the Finnhub.io API.

 ## Features

-- **Stock Data Display**: View company info, real-time prices, and percentage changes.
+- **Real-Time Market Data**: View company profiles, real-time price quotes, and daily performance powered by the Finnhub API.
-- **Simulated Trading**: Buy and sell shares with a virtual portfolio.
+- **Simulated Trading**: Execute buy and sell orders with a virtual cash balance.
-- **Portfolio Tracking**: Monitor total portfolio value, gains/losses, and individual holdings.
-- **Watchlist**: Keep track of stocks you're interested in.
+- **Portfolio Management**: Track holdings, available cash, and overall portfolio value.
-- **Performance Visualization**: Analyze your performance with stock charts and portfolio history.
+- **Performance Visualization**: Analyze portfolio value over time with historical charts.
+- **Watchlist**: Add and remove stocks to a personal watchlist for easy tracking.
-- **AI-Powered Notes**: Generate custom notes for your stocks using AI.
+- **AI-Powered Insights**: Generate custom, strategy-based notes for any stock using Google's Gemini model via Genkit.
+- **User Authentication**: Secure user signup and login functionality.
-- **Responsive Design**: Access the app on any device.
-- **Dark Mode**: Switch between light and dark themes.
+- **Responsive Design**: A clean, modern UI that works on any device, with light and dark modes.

 ## Getting Started

 ### Prerequisites

-- Node.js (v18 or later)
+- Node.js (v20 or later)
-- npm, yarn, or pnpm
+- npm
+- Docker (for containerized deployment)

 ### Setup